Heuristic Quality Coefficients for Interferometric Phase Linking: Quality Coefficients

+We call $\gamma_{\mrm{A}}$ the ambiguity coefficient.
+By construction, it satisfies \Cref{eq:worstcase}.
+In general, \Cref{eq:bestcase} cannot be guaranteed; however, our experiments indicate that $\gamma_{\mrm{A}}$ captures the rationale above and can serve as a useful criterion for DS-InSAR pixel selection.
+The parameter $\mu$ is chosen such that $1-\gamma_{\mrm{A}}$ aligns with the normalized absolute error at high noise levels in our experiments; empirically, we find that $\mu=1/3$ yields reasonable results.

-We obtain the desired ambiguity coefficient as the relative difference with the first version yielding more interpretable results for ML methods and the second version for all other methods.
-In practice, the ambiguity coefficient is most easily computed for eigendecomposition methods.
-To obtain the primary phase linking solution, one can use standard numerical routines, such as LAPACK’s \texttt{zheevr}, that compute the largest eigenvalue and its corresponding eigenvector.
-These routines can also return the second largest eigenvector with only negligible additional cost in the same eigensolver pass.
-In contrast, for phase triangulation methods, obtaining an orthogonal solution requires solving a constrained nonlinear optimization problem (see \Cref{Algo}), which is significantly more computationally expensive.
-In time-critical settings, one may complement the goodness-of-fit coefficient of phase triangulation methods with the ambiguity coefficient from the corresponding eigendecomposition method, especially when that method provides the initial values for the phase triangulation solver.
+In practice, the ambiguity coefficient is easiest to compute for ED methods.
+The primary PL solution can be obtained using standard numerical routines (e.g.,~LAPACK's \texttt{zheevr}) that return the largest eigenvalue and a corresponding eigenvector.
+Moreover, the same eigensolver pass can typically provide the second-largest eigenvector at negligible additional cost.
+In contrast, for PT methods, obtaining an orthogonal secondary solution requires solving a constrained nonlinear optimization problem (see \Cref{sec:solvers}), which is substantially more expensive from a computational perspective.